Reinis1/ZoleAI/README.md

 # ZoleAI
 ## Version 1.0.0 - Published 2024 Apr 7
 ## Overview
-The Zole AI Model is a neural network-based artificial intelligence designed to play the Latvian traditional card game's Zole game mode "Table".
+  Zole AI Model is a neural network-based artificial intelligence designed to play the Latvian traditional card game's Zole game mode "Table".
 It is trained using reinforcement learning techniques for 1 million games to make strategic decisions during gameplay.
-This model serves as an autonomous player capable of competing against human players or other AI opponents. \n
+This model serves as an autonomous player capable of competing against human players or other AI opponents.

-## Features
+### Features
 - **Gameplay Simulation:** The AI model simulates Zole gameplay by predicting the best moves based on the current game state and historical data.
 The model has all the same information as a human player would and no more.
 - **Customizable Difficulty:** The AI's difficulty level can be adjusted to provide varying levels of challenge to players.
 - **Online Demo:** An [online sandbox demo](#online-demo) allows users to interact with the AI model through a user-friendly interface, experiencing its gameplay capabilities firsthand.
+- **Model .onnx files:** All of the model files are available for download and can be implemented by following the official [unity ml-agents documentation](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Getting-Started.md).

-## How It Works
+### How It Works
 The Zole AI Model utilizes a deep neural network architecture to learn optimal gameplay strategies.
 Here's an overview of its functioning:
 1. **Input Processing:** The current game state, including the player's hand, cards on the table, and game rules, is processed as input to the neural network.
 2. **Neural Network Inference:** The processed input is fed into the neural network, which outputs a probability distribution over possible actions the AI can take.